Cbaird26/A-Theory-of-Everything---Baird-et-al-2025-.pdf/README.md

 # MQGT-SCF — Merged Quantum Gauge and Scalar Consciousness Framework

-MQGT-SCF is a research framework that extends the Standard Model and General Relativity as an effective field theory incorporating scalar fields associated with consciousness (Φ_c) and ethical weighting (E).
+MQGT-SCF is a research framework that extends the Standard Model and General Relativity as an EFT (effective field theory) incorporating scalar fields associated with consciousness (Φ_c) and ethical weighting (E).

 The framework is formulated conservatively, with explicit recovery of known physics in appropriate limits, and is designed to generate falsifiable, multi-channel experimental predictions.
+The EFT scaffold reduces to baseline when couplings → 0.

 This repository is the canonical, actively maintained research corpus for the MQGT-SCF program, including formal theory, simulations, experimental proposals, and manuscripts.